willfurnass/gpuutiliz/README.md

 ## Caveats

-Memory usage doesn't match the values shown by `nvidia-smi`, possibly because the figures presented by this tool might include memory reserved for NVIDIA system management.
+  * Memory usage doesn't match the values shown by `nvidia-smi`, possibly because the figures presented by this tool might include memory reserved for NVIDIA system management.
+  * May not produce accurate results for MIG slices (not tested yet)